Scalable chip-based 3D ion traps: Integrating micro-optics in chip-based ion traps

 Micro-optics on the trap axis as shown in figure \ref{fig:fem}, for example for axial laser cooling, are approximated with a rectangular solid with 1.0 mm height, 1.0 mm length, and 0.8 mm width.
 The surface of the optic is grounded.
 This corresponds to one endcap moved in toward the center of the trap.
 The distance of the optic from the ions is varied between $d= 3$ mm and $d=13$ mm.
 The effect on the axial trapping fields of the grounded solid is found to be small, because the optic is outside the 2 mm segments.
 Even for the smallest distance to the ions of 3 mm the axial frequency of the harmonic secular motion is reduced by less than 0.5\%.

 The effect on the RF field is more significant as shown in figure \ref{fig:axis}, in particular, when the dielectric is positioned between the RF electrodes.
-At a distance $d$ of 5 mm from the center of the trap, the axial component of the RF field has dropped to less than 100 Vm$^{-1}$.
-For short distances there is also an increased gradient in the residual axial RF field at the position of the ion of $2.0\times 10^6$ Vm$^{-2}$ at 3 mm distance compared to $3.2\times 10^4$ Vm$^{-2}$ without optics.
+At a distance $d$ of 5 mm from the center of the trap, the axial component of the RF field has dropped to less than 100 V/m.
+For short distances there is also an increased gradient in the residual axial RF field at the position of the ion of $2.0\times 10^6$ V m$^{-2}$ at 3 mm distance compared to $3.2\times 10^4$ V m$^{-2}$ without optics.
 The increased gradient can lead to increased heating of the ion \cite{Kalin2021}.